reactjs/rfcs/text/0000-create-element-changes.md

 It's much easier to iterate on new versions by deploying npm packages than updates to the compiler toolchain.
 Therefore, it might be best if the actual implementation still lives in the `react` package.

-Ideally you wouldn't need to put write any imports to use JSX:
+Ideally you wouldn't need to write any imports to use JSX:

 ```js
 function Foo() {